MAP OF CALGARY COMMUNITIES FOR 2019

 Here are the average home prices:

-The NE has a wonderful culture with delicious east-indian cuisine and worldly food.
+The NE has a wonderful culture with some of the best east-indian cuisine and worldly food.
 There is great access to Stoney Trail and 16th Ave.
 Furthermore, in 2019, there are strong job prospects for Calgary's NE communities.

 Let's learn about a few notable communities: